xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 </pre>
 </div>

-Since now LDP control plane is active, let's try classify based on MPLS EXP in addition to the existing classification based on IP prec.
+Since now LDP control plane is active, let's try classify based on `MPLS EXP` in addition to the existing classification based on `IP prec`.
 We will configure PBTS to steer traffic with MPLS EXP 1 to tunnel-te1.
 ```
 class-map match-any exp-1